 Sabrina grew up playing basketball starting with the Brampton Blue Devils and CIA Bounce.
 She took her athletic career into the post-secondary level, playing for the University of Waterloo and Sheridan College and is now an alumnus of both programs.
-She has worked on the medical side of sports for the past 8 years with a wide variety of sports, such as football, soccer, rugby, hockey, badminton, volleyball, and track & field, but her main focus was always basketball.
+She has worked with a wide variety of sports, such as football, soccer, rugby, hockey, badminton, volleyball, and track & field, but her main focus was always basketball.

 Sabrina is an experienced Certified Athletic Therapist having worked in the amateur, professional and international sporting levels.
 Her work experience includes working with the University of Waterloo, Ryerson University, Team Ontario Girls Basketball, Umbro Soccer, Nike Crown Basketball, Raptors 905, Dominican Republic Basketball SMNT and ACE-Team Canada.
-Sabrina is joining our team as a member on our Board of Directors and the league’s Medical Director.
+Sabrina has been a member on our Board of Directors and the league’s Medical Director since 2019.
 Should you have any questions or concerns about the Athletic Therapists on-site, referrals to sports med clinics in your area, medical documentation, or any inquiries about medical supplies (such as custom or generic braces, sleeves, biofreeze, tensor wraps, foam rollers, etc.), please feel free to reach out to Sabrina at email@example.com.